-In the storyline of this happy little Saunaelf’s books, the names of the attractions that are involved in the making of the story, are mentioned by their real names.
+In this happy little Saunaelf’s books, the attractions that are involved in the making of the story, are mentioned by their real names.
 By immersing oneself in the story, one gets to know about these places in the comfort of one´s own home.
 The style in these books allows everyone to enjoy the detailed descriptions of the places.
 This makes it easier for families to actually go to each of the places with their offspring for they will know what to do there and act accordingly.
 It is even possible to spot a few familiar faces in the illustrations since parents have sent – and can continuously send – pictures of their children (and pets!) to the author before each book is published.
 The magic of the books lies in the diverse storyline, in rich language with all the rhymes, and in the beautiful pastel-coloured works of art.

 A CHILDREN´S BOOK ON CENTRAL FINLAND